coreos/coreos-cloudinit/Documentation/cloud-config.md

 ## `users`

-The `users` option adds or modifies the specified list of users.
+The `users` parameter adds or modifies the specified list of users.
 Each user is an object which consists of the following fields.
 Each field is optional and of type string unless otherwise noted.
 All but the `passwd` and `ssh-authorized-keys` fields will be ignored if the user already exists.

 - **name**: Required.
 Login name of user